Every time I stumble upon my old GameCube games, I get flashbacks of late nights in college playing Need for Speed when we should have been studying.

 FPS stands for Frames Per Second.
 Most games run at around 60 frames per second on their native game consoles.
 As you put more load on the system, that number will drop substantially.

 The default setting is Synchronous.
-Personally, I haven’t found any of my games that don’t work well with that setting.
+I have yet to find any of my games that don’t work with that setting.

 However, there are some more challenging games, like Metroid Prime, where synchronous shader compilation will make it stutter and die.